-Peter Maina is the Chairperson of the Board at Basic Needs Basic Rights Kenya, and one of its founder members.
+Peter Maina is the former (retired) Chairperson of the Board at Basic Needs Basic Rights Kenya, and one of its founder members.
 He has been an Impact Investor for almost thirty years, having chosen to regularly donate, a proportion of his professional expertise well since before that term became widely used.
 With a particular soft spot for the Mentally and disadvantaged others, his drive is a passion to see people grow to their full potential and joyfully give back to society’s well-being.
 A Management Consultant in corporate strategy, health systems and operations management for the public, not-for-profit and business sectors, his foundational discipline remains Engineering.

 Dr. Douglas Lackey

 Dr. Douglas Lackey is an American and has been involved in international development, including health care development for over 40 years.
 He has worked in senior management positions with AMREF, Save the Children UK, Save the Children US and HelpAge International at country level in the Sudan and regional level in South East Asia, the Caucasus, Central Asia, Eastern Europe and East and Southern Africa.
 During 2006 – 2017 Dr. Lackey was the Regional Advocacy and Policy Advisor for HelpAge International based in Nairobi.